Let us know you are coming

 Superyachts

-- operating privately, but proposing to arrive in Australia at non-appointed ports, or
+must submit a request through the MTPC for superyachts that are operating privately but proposing to arrive in Australia at non-appointed ports.

 Maritime Traveller Processing Committee